Dental implants Bedfordshire

 Dental Implants can be used to solve a multitude of cosmetic, developmental or disease issues that lead to the loss of teeth and thereby impact a smile.
-For patients who don’t want or can’t tolerate dentures they offer a lifelike ‘fixed’ alternative that wont need to be removed and put in a glass by their bedside at night.
+If patients can’t tolerate dentures they offer a lifelike ‘fixed’ alternative that wont need to be removed and put in a glass by their bedside at night.

 In the gallery above you’ll find examples that include dental implants used to replace a few teeth, a whole jaw of teeth and even full sets of teeth.
 All completed on local patients from Bedfordshire.

-Implants can be used in combination with other options such as crowns, bridges, veneers or bonding, teeth whitening, teeth straightening to further enhance a smile.
-Click on each treatment term to learn more.
+Implants can be used in combination with other options such as crowns, bridges, veneers or bonding, teeth whitening or teeth straightening to further enhance a smile.
 The last case in our gallery is one in which many of the above were utilised.

 Contact us here